JohnGoldsmith/dotnetrdf-wiki/UserGuide-Extension-Methods.md

 ## LoadFromFile, LoadFromUri, LoadFromEmbeddedResource and LoadFromString

-These extension methods for `IGraph` instances all provide shortcuts for invoking the various static loader classes that can be used to load RDF from various common sources as detailed in the [[UserGuide/Reading RDF#!reading-rdf-from-common-sources|Reading RDF]] documentation.
+These extension methods for `IGraph` instances all provide shortcuts for invoking the various static loader classes that can be used to load RDF from various common sources as detailed in the [[Reading RDF|UserGuide-Reading-RDF#reading-rdf-from-common-sources]] documentation.

 ## Retract